lvl3/ansible-skeleton/README.md

 - Folder structure and placeholder files.
 - Working example role.
 - Example inventories for multiple environments.
 - Vagrantfile for running a virtual machine locally.
-See inventories/vagrant/README.md for more info.
+See [Vagrant-README](inventories/vagrant/) for more information.

 ## Running example-playbook
 To run the example-playbook against a running vagrant machine.
 Run this command in the root-directory of the project.